What's included in our phenomena-based science curriculum

-Amplify Science was designed to give students engaging, realistic experiences that mirror how scientists and engineers actually work.
+Amplify Science is a phenomena-based science curriculum for grades K-8.
+This program is designed to give students engaging, realistic experiences that mirror how scientists and engineers actually work.
 To do this, the Lawrence Hall of Science and Amplify created compelling print and digital resources that work seamlessly together to enable students’ investigations and explorations.

 Year at a glance

 Amplify Science is organized around units where students are introduced to compelling phenomena and real-world problems, develop and strengthen claims by collecting evidence and testing assumptions, and apply their learning in new contexts.

 In each Amplify Science unit, students are asked to inhabit the role of a scientist or engineer in order to investigate a real-world problem.
 These problems provide relevant, 21st-century contexts through which students investigate different scientific phenomena.

 Students take on the role of scientists in order to figure out why there have been no monarch caterpillars in the community garden since vegetables were planted.
 They investigate how plants and animals get what they need to live and grow, and make a new plan for the community garden that provides for the needs of the monarch caterpillars in addition to producing vegetables for humans.

 Students take on the role of pinball machine engineers as they investigate the effects of forces on the motion of an object.
 They conduct tests in their own prototypes (models) of a pinball machine and use what they learn to contribute to the design of a class pinball machine.
 Over the course of the unit, students construct a foundational understanding of why things move in different ways.